btcven/locha/documentation/EN/chapter_06.md

 To choose the radio module that contains the microcontroller (MCU), the RF and modulation needed to transmit on the 915 MHz frequency, some parameters were established:
 - Support of IEEE 802.15.4 standard.
-- At least 2 USART.07 ports.
+- At least 2 UART ports.
 - Low-cost.
 - Easy to use.
 - Support for the Sub-GHz band to 915 MHz.